tldr-pages/tldr/pages/common/kosmorro.md

 # kosmorro

-> Compute the ephemerides and the events for a given date, at a given position on Earth.
+> Compute the ephemerides and the events for a date at a position on Earth.
 > More information: <http://kosmorro.space>.

 - Get ephemerides for Paris, France: